vyperlang/vyper/docs/built-in-functions.rst

     Take an amount of ether currency specified by a number and a unit and return the integer quantity of wei equivalent to that amount.

     * ``_value``: Value for the ether unit.
-Any numeric type may be used, however the value cannot be negative.
+Any numeric type may be used, however, the value cannot be negative.
     * ``unit``: Ether unit name (e.g. ``"wei"``, ``"ether"``, ``"gwei"``, etc.) indicating the denomination of ``_value``.
 Must be given as a literal string.

     .. code-block:: python